Caro8866/OLA-5-Comwell/backend/README.md

 - GET /bookings/:id - Get a specific booking
 - PUT /bookings/:id - Update a specific booking
 - DELETE /bookings/:id - Delete a specific booking

+## User roles

+To have access to an admin account with Admin privileges, update an existing account's Roles property from 'User' to 'Admin'.
+Afterwards a token refresh is needed - user should sign out and sign in again.